-On average, listings lease in the $20's per square foot per year.
-The Junior College submarket is seeing a an increase in rates.
-In the last 3 months, the median rate went up $23 per sqft per year.
-That's a Inf% increase in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Junior College submarket is seeing a a rise in rates.
+In the last 3 months, the median rate rose $29 per sqft per year.

-Compared to the rest of the Bay Area market, the Junior College region has smaller rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the Bay Area market, the Junior College region has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 2 listings have been made available, which means new availabilities most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 1 listings have been posted online, which means new listings most likley are going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 200% of the available leases in the Junior College are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,380 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this market are around 2 stories.
-Most buildings in this region were built in 1978 and are Class B.
+The standard measurement for office space in this area is around 2,160 sqft.
+Most properties in this market are close to 2 stories.
+Most buildings in this region were built in 1969 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Public administration is the dominant industry in this area.
 Commute by motorcycle is the most popular way to get to work amongst Junior College occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.